roeger/icaps25.github.io/content/program/workshops/krplan.md

 answer set planning, ontology-based planning specifications, epistemic planning, to planning under open-world semantics.

-Knowledge Representation Meets Automated Planning (KRPLAN) aims at bringing together researchers from the fields of Knowledge Representation and Reasoning and Automated Planning to discuss and develop ideas for applying state-of-the-art techniques from KR and
+Knowledge Representation Meets Automated Planning (KRPlan) aims at bringing together researchers from the fields of Knowledge Representation and Reasoning and Automated Planning to discuss and develop ideas for applying state-of-the-art techniques from KR and